BenLeong0/AlgorithmVisualisations/README.md

 This page uses a recursive backtracking algorithm to solve Sudoku puzzles.

 - Users can input their own puzzle, or generate one from a saved set of 10,000.
-- There are options to either solve the puzzle instantly, or to view the algorithms as it solves.
+- There are options to either solve the puzzle instantly, or to view the algorithms as it solves (both using the backtracking algorithm).
 - There is a checking feature, where a user can identify contradictions within their solution.
   - Note: this does not mark all incorrect squares, but only when there is a direct clash between two inputs.